 Practice Areas > Divorce Law

 Going through a divorce can be unsettling.
 The process can feel overwhelming.
 You need an experienced divorce attorney by your side.
-Work Law has successfully tried hundreds of divorce cases.
+Carlson & Work has successfully tried hundreds of divorce cases.
 Our divorce attorneys are routinely considered to be amongst the top divorce lawyers in Reno, Nevada.
 This is backed by client reviews, peer-reviewed awards, a perfect 10.0 Avvo Rating and most important, results.

 What Clients Should Expect

 When you retain Carlson & Work you will have a dedicated attorney by your side.
 At Carlson & Work, we understand the emotional toll that any divorce can have.
 Most important, the outcome of a divorce can have lifelong effects.
 We approach our clients with compassion and empathy.
 At Carlson & Work, we always consider our client’s goals first.
 We then fight for our clients with every legal alternative available.

 Before you file for divorce

 To file for divorce in Nevada, one party must reside in Nevada for at least six (6) weeks prior to initiating a complaint for divorce.
 To show the family court that this requirement has been satisfied, a family law attorney will file a proof of residency with the courts.

 Legal grounds for divorce in Nevada

 Unlike many states, Nevada is a no-fault state.
 Simply, this means that a party filing for divorce only needs to show one of the three following has occurred:

 - the parties have lived separately for at least one-year;